Slain UNIOSUN student: Police parade suspected killers - Nigeria Today

 Slain UNIOSUN student: Police parade suspected killers

 The Osun State police command on Tuesday paraded three persons, suspected to be responsible for the death of a 400-level student of Osun state University, Timilehin Soonibare, whose decomposing body was discovered in the early hours of Tuesday.
-According to DailyPost, the suspects, Sakariyahu Abdulrafiu(19), and two of his friends, Ayuba Ibrahim, (24), and Yusuff […]
+The suspects, Sakariyahu Abdulrafiu(19), and two of his friends, Ayuba Ibrahim, (24), and Yusuff Kareem (18), were […]

 Do you something awesome to share with the world?
 Click here to share